Japanese release in January 1990

 Developed by Nintendo R&D1 & Minakuchi Engineering

 Nintendo has always been a hydra; a company with many independent heads.
-Nintendo R&D1, one of these hydra head, was Gunpei Yokoi’s fiefdom.
+R&D1, one of these hydra head, was Gunpei Yokoi’s fiefdom, an internal development studio that he personally managed.
 The department, and so Yokoi, was responsible for the Game Boy itself and for most of the early titles of the system.
 In terms of software, they were clearly given the responsibility of setting the table, so to speak.
 We can see that with Super Mario Land & Tetris, two seminal R&D1 titles on the system.
 Super Mario Land shows how to build a platformer for Game Boy (nobody followed their advice) and Tetris showed what experiences Game Boy could provide that no other system could.
 Outside of their responsibilities as torchbearers for what the Game Boy could be, those games are interesting and fun.

 On the other hand, you have Solar Striker.
 Released eleven months after the system’s launch in Japan, Solar Striker is so barebones that the only thing of any interest to modern players is its overarching role in the Game Boy library.
 It’s simply Nintendo looking at the market, seeing there are no shooters on the system and just pumping one out quickly with the help of a small developer.
 It shows what Nintendo was willing to do to make sure that its platform had a full set of game types to showcase how a Game Boy game should be done.
 For that, it’s essential.

 Simple Yet Barren